Mushroom: Morphology

 A mushroom develops from a nodule, or pinhead, less than two millimeters in diameter, called a primordium, which is typically found on or near the surface of the substrate.
 It is formed within the mycelium, the mass of threadlike hyphae that make up the fungus.
 The primordium enlarges into a roundish structure of interwoven hyphae roughly resembling an egg, called a "button".
 The button has a cottony roll of mycelium, the universal veil, that surrounds the developing fruit body.
 As the egg expands, the universal veil ruptures and may remain as a cup, or volva, at the base of the stalk, or as warts or volval patches on the cap.
 Many mushrooms lack a universal veil, therefore they do not have either a volva or volval patches.
-Often, a second layer of tissue, the partial veil, covers the bladelike gills that bear spores.
-As the cap expands, the veil breaks, and remnants of the partial veil may remain as a ring, or annulus, around the middle of the stalk or as fragments hanging from the margin of the cap.
+Often, a second layer of tissue, the partial veil, covers the blade-like gills that bear spores.
+As the cap expands the veil breaks, and remnants of the partial veil may remain as a ring, or annulus, around the middle of the stalk or as fragments hanging from the margin of the cap.
 The ring may be skirt-like as in some species of Amanita, collar-like as in many species of Lepiota, or merely the faint remnants of a cortina (a partial veil composed of filaments resembling a spiderweb), which is typical of the genus Cortinarius.
 Mushrooms lacking partial veils do not form an annulus.

-The stalk (also called the stipe, or stem) may be central and support the cap in the middle, or it may be off-center and/or lateral, as in species of Pleurotus and Panus.
+The stalk (also called the stipe, or stem) may be central and support the cap in the middle, or it may be off-center or lateral, as in species of Pleurotus and Panus.
 In other mushrooms, a stalk may be absent, as in the polypores that form shelf-like brackets.
 Puffballs lack a stalk, but may have a supporting base.
-Other mushrooms, such as truffles, jellies, earthstars, and bird's nests, usually do not have stalks, and a specialized mycological vocabulary exists to describe their parts.
+Other mushrooms including truffles, jellies, earthstars, and bird's nests usually do not have stalks, and a specialized mycological vocabulary exists to describe their parts.

 The way the gills attach to the top of the stalk is an important feature of mushroom morphology.
 Mushrooms in the genera Agaricus, Amanita, Lepiota and Pluteus, among others, have free gills that do not extend to the top of the stalk.
 Others have decurrent gills that extend down the stalk, as in the genera Omphalotus and Pleurotus.
 There are a great number of variations between the extremes of free and decurrent, collectively called attached gills.
 Finer distinctions are often made to distinguish the types of attached gills: adnate gills, which adjoin squarely to the stalk; notched gills, which are notched where they join the top of the stalk; adnexed gills, which curve upward to meet the stalk, and so on.
 These distinctions between attached gills are sometimes difficult to interpret, since gill attachment may change as the mushroom matures, or with different environmental conditions.